 Preparing for an International Move: Surveying Possessions

-To begin the international move preparation, one of our agent moving specialists will come to your home to explain the services that Allied offers.
-Next, the moving specialist will perform a survey of everything in your home that will be moved.
-Pointing out items along the way that can’t be moved, such as flammable cans of paint.
-Additionally, items that might require special attention, such as an antique china hutch, grandfather clock or wine collection.
+To begin the international move preparation process, one of our agent moving specialists will come to your home to explain the many services that that Allied The Careful Movers™️ offers.
+Next, the moving specialist will perform a survey of everything in your home that will be moved – pointing out items along the way that can’t be moved, such as flammable cans of paint, and items that might require special attention, such as an antique china hutch, grandfather clock or wine collection.

 Your estimate will be based on the volume of goods to be shipped and/or the volume and weight of goods to be air-freighted.
 Accurate estimating depends on the level of detail given to the relocation consultant during this part of the international move preparation process.
 The more accurate the details, the more accurate the estimate.

 What can you do to help?

 Make sure that all items are shown in detail, including contents of drawers, cupboards, attics and garages.
 Items that are not currently at your home should be described accurately.
 If you are planning to make new purchases that will need to be included in the move, be sure to tell us during the survey.

 You may decide to store some of your items in your origin country or at destination.
 Storage is a cost effective solution, particularly if you have to limit your shipment size, are renting your home out while you are away or are moving into a hotel prior to finding a permanent home.
 Make sure to advise your move specialist of any storage needs you may have.

 Your moving specialist will discuss coverage options with you to ensure that your possessions are protected during the journey.
 Though it’s unlikely that anything will happen, coverage gives you the security and peace-of-mind you need during your move.
 Acquiring coverage information is an integral part in international move preparation.